ZeroIntensity/pyawaitable/docs/storing_and_fetching.md

 ## Basics

-Every `AwaitableObject*` will contain an array of strong references to `PyObject*`'s, as well as an array of `void*`.
+Every `PyAwaitableObject*` will contain an array of strong references to `PyObject*`'s, as well as an array of `void*` pointers.
 Both of these arrays are separate, and deallocated or `Py_DECREF`'d at the end of the object's lifetime.

 The two public interfaces for saving values are `pyawaitable_save` and `pyawaitable_save_arb`.
 These functions are variadic, and are supplied a `nargs` parameter specifying the number of values.

 ## Arbitrary vs Normal Values